suhasbhairav/BallisticMeteorite/README.md

 An IDE for python

 #Installation
-Clone the repository to get the runnable jar file.
+Just clone the repository to get the runnable jar file.
 Run this jar to launch the IDE.

 #System Requirements
 Java - 1.7